SimformSolutionsPvtLtd/SSPullToRefresh/README.md

 ## Features

 - Simple and easy to use (no complex animations to deal with)
-- Customize the animation view by providing your own custom RefreshView (need to subclass SSAnimationView)
+- Customize the animation view by providing your own custom interactive RefreshViews (need to implement [RefreshCallbacks][RefreshCallbacksFile])
 - Set Gif animations in refresh view
 - Import lottie json in assets folder and apply animation (as simple as that)
 - Customize repeatMode, repeatCount and Interpolator on different points of animations